simonepascucci/IoT-Internet_of_Tunnel/docs/second_delivery/Concept.md

 ![Project architecture outline](/docs/src/images/schemas/concept_outline.JPG)

-The following image shows a schematic representation of a tunnel, illustrating the positioning of sensors and actuators in a real use case.
+The following image shows a schematic representation of a tunnel, illustrating the positioning of sensors and actuators in a prototype.

 ![Usage example](/docs/src/images/schemas/usage_example.jpg)

 ### Monitoring and usage

-The operators in charge of monitoring and utilization of the smart tunnel system will have access to a web app from which he will be able to perform these operations.
-The web app allows the operator to monitoring the data collected by the sensors, and to perform specific measurements on demand.
+The operators in charge of monitoring and utilization of the smart tunnel system will have access to a web app from which they will be able to check the current state of the tunnel.
+They will be able to monitor the data collected by the sensors, and to perform specific measurements on demand.
 This means that the operator is able change the measurement frequency rate and timing.
 This system also allows the operator to remotely control the actuators.
 The regulamentation for defining the designated individual in charge to perform these actions will follow the rules of the specific tunnel ordinance.